 Local Control Funding Formula (LCFF) is the new funding model proposed by Governor Brown and approved by the legislature.
 LCFF establishes a base grant for every student attending a public school in California.
 It then provides a supplemental grant for every student in a district who qualifies as low income, is a foster youth, or is an English language learner.
 Finally, a concentration grant is provided to school districts where more than 55 percent of students receive the supplemental grant.
 LCFF's established grant levels are not expected to be fully funded until 2021.

 Local Control Funding Formula (LCFF) and the Local Control and Accountability Plan (LCAP)

 Under the new LCFF, Linden Unified is required to prepare an LCAP, which describes our intention of meeting annual goals for all students.
 The LCAP must focus on eight state priorities: Student Achievement; Student Engagement; Other Student Outcomes; School Climate; Parental Involvement; Basic Services; Implementation of Common Core State Standards; and Course Access.
 A requirement of LCFF is to gain input for the LCAP from a variety of stakeholders from the Linden community.
-To accomplish this, Linden Unified will hold the following LCFF/LCAP Community Meetings in February and March.
+To accomplish this, Linden Unified held LCFF/LCAP Community Meetings in February and March.

 WELCOME TO LINDEN UNIFIED SCHOOL DISTRICT

 Linden is an unincorporated community located on Highway 26 about 10 miles east of Stockton.
 The first building in the area was built in 1850.
 A year earlier a teamster hauling freight to the gold mines determined that high ground in the area would be a good place for a freight station.
 The station was built, along with a public house for travelers.
 That establishment was given the name of Fifteen Mile House.
 In 1861 the county surveyor laid out a small town around the station and it was given the name of Linden, which remains today.